josedejesusAmaya/JS-cheatsheet/Module 13/README 13.md

 	Visible to member within the same class and derived or extended classes.
 * public (default)
 	Visible to all consumers.
+* abstract
+	Abstract classes are base classes from wich other classes may ve derived.
+They may not be instatiated directly.
+Unlike an interface, an abstract class may contain implementation details for its members.
+Methods can be defined as abstracts, too.
 ```ts
 	class InvertoryStore {
 		private _categories: Category[] = [];